BISHAL095/greenatomy/greenatomy-sdk/README.md

 });
 ```

-This SDK method is available for future backend support.
-The current backend route is not yet implemented.
+This endpoint is implemented in the backend and available for use.

 ## Error Handling